Artificial Intelligence in Business: Insights from Both Sides of the Pond

 These are good candidates for an AI makeover, so you may as well go for it if your enterprise can square its tasks and processes into any of these categories while being fully data-driven.

-Paraphrasing Ben Lorica, the majority of successful cases of AI application in business are not about reinventing the wheel and completely starting from scratch, but essentially building on the existing data and BI frameworks, clearing and structuring the former and layering machine learning on top of the latter.
+Paraphrasing Ben Lorica, the majority of successful artificial intelligence applications are not about reinventing the wheel and completely starting from scratch, but essentially building on the existing data and BI frameworks, clearing and structuring the former and layering machine learning on top of the latter.

 On the Challenges AI Brings Up

 It’s not all roses once the ‘where to start’ part of the question is cleared.
-AI comes with its challenges, too, so anyone considering business adoption should also keep them in mind.
+AI comes with its challenges, too, so anyone making decisions to adopt it should also keep them in mind.

 Not Enough Skilled Specialists to Hire

-Sought-after AI specialists have up-to-date university-backed training, upskill constantly, and have considerable on-the-job experience.
+Sought-after AI software developers have up-to-date university-backed training, upskill constantly, and have considerable on-the-job experience.
 Companies that have just started adopting AI strategies into their operations need seasoned professionals like that to take leadership roles, shape AI and data strategies, and oversee the processes.

 Aside from much-needed changes in official educational programs, there are, however, other ways to find answers to that problem.
 Retraining current employees in-house while employing skilled supervisors can be a better solution in the long run, particularly for bigger enterprises.
 Delegating AI implementation to external providers and consultants is also an option, especially well-suited for SMBs and organizations at the very first stage of the process.